 Formatting and Publishing

 Finally, all I’ll need to do is add any images and links (although I may already have done this, depending on my mood) and then hit publish.
 Sometimes I’ll give it a little breathing space, but usually there’s a breather between the initial draft in Scrivener and the final draft in WordPress, which is enough.
-I’m impatient when I’m ready to go.
-Which is why I sometimes hit publish at 1am, despite 1am being a shit time to publish a new post.

 So that’s me.
 That’s how I write.
 If I’m writing something that’s not a blog post, such as a page of copy for a client, the process is very similar, it’s just that the final editing and polishing happens within the same document as the first draft, and there’s much less (i.e. zero) pissing about with the ‘Preview’ option.